clutchlang/clutchlang/README.md

 # Clutch

-_Clutch_ is a compile-to-JS expression-oriented and object-oriented modern programming.
+_Clutch_ is an expression-oriented and object-oriented modern programming that compiles to JavaScript.

 ```
 main => print('Hello World)